Set booking constraints

 Upon selecting the third option, a new text area will appear where each of the options for the length selector must be entered as a separate line.
 Such a line may consist of a short description of the resource/service, followed by a duration in H:MM or D:HH:MM format.
 Optionally, you can also add a price (see also Setting prices).
 Note that this feature uses one of the two available customizable fields of the schedule.

-Start time constraints
+Setting start time constraints

-Apart from the length of reservations, you can also configure your schedule in such a way that it allows users to create bookings at specific start times only.
-You can either specify start times explicitly, i.e. 9:00 AM, 9:30 AM, 10:00 AM, etc., or provide a so-called ‘pattern’.
+With start time constraints you can either specify start times explicitly, i.e. 9:00 AM, 9:30 AM, 10:00 AM, etc., or provide a so-called ‘pattern’.
 The pattern *:00, *:20, *:40

 , for example, would allow new bookings to start every hour, on the hour, as well as 20 and 40 minutes past.